DJFriar/tommyc.net/content/motorcycle/TOH-BBG-Extreme.md

 ### Closing Thoughts

-In the end, I had covered 1,548 miles in 33 hours, 42 minutes while collecting all seven Touf of Honor bonuses in California.
-More importantly, I had ridden what is probably the most beautioful road I've ridden yet (US-395), pushed myself a bit futher than I had before, and had a terrific time.
+In the end, I had covered 1,548 miles in 33 hours, 42 minutes while collecting all seven Tour of Honor bonuses in California.
+More importantly, I had ridden what is probably the most beautiful road I've ridden yet (US-395), pushed myself a bit futher than I had before, and had a terrific time.

 Now to look at Arizona and Nevada and see if there's a route there I might be able to tackle before the season is over.